veorq/cryptocoding/README.md

 <!-- give example of AES-CBC in OpenSSL: low-level vs EVP API... -->

-##Use unsigned bytes to represent binary data
+## Use unsigned bytes to represent binary data

-###Problem
+### Problem
 Some languages in the C family have separate signed and unsigned integer types.
-For C in particular, the signedness of the type <code>char</code> is implementation-defined.
+For C in particular, the signedness of the type `char` is implementation-defined.
 This can lead to problematic code such as:

 ```C
 int decrypt_data(const char *key, char *bytes, size_t len);